Industrial Planning, Audits and Permits for Companies in Germany

 Frequently Asked Questions

-When is a BImSchG approval procedure required?
+When is a BImSchG procedure relevant for industrial facilities?

 Which industries does INOPCO work for?